 In the end, it's probably just best to avoid engaging with trolls altogether.
 It'll save you a lot of frustration and wasted time.
 And it annoys the heck out of the trolls.

-To learn more about trolls and other topics, lurch over to the links on the next page.
+To learn more about trolls and other topics, lurch over to the links below.

 Related HowStuffWorks Articles

 - Cheung, Humphrey.
 "Woman pleads guilty to fake Craigslist ad."
 TG Daily.
 Oct.
 16, 2007.
 (Oct.
 6, 2008) http://www.tgdaily.com/content/view/34395/118/